Intro

 To inform my design decisions, I spoke directly with five users of VRBO or similar online tools to better understand their travel habits and pain points.
 Participants traveled anywhere from once to four times per year and included parents of young children, older couples, and groups traveling with friends.

-They struggled to keep all trip-related information—such as events, activities, and plans—organized in one place
+Travelers struggled to keep all trip-related information—such as events, activities, and plans—organized in one place

-Transportation planningbetween locations was another recurring challenge, as was deciding what to do once they arrived at their destination.
+Transportation planning between locations was another recurring challenge, as was deciding what to do once they arrived at their destination.

 While the specific problems varied, a clear pattern emerged: a centralized scheduling feature could address all of these core needs.
 This insight led me to focus on the schedule as a key solution for organizing information, reducing friction, and improving the overall travel experience.